Elvis Presley Is Alive, Conspiracy Theorists Claim After Bearded ‘Look Alike’ Was Captured On Camera At Graceland Home Anniversary

 The photo, taken earlier this week during an event at the late superstar’s Graceland home to mark his birthday anniversary, allegedly shows a stout, white-bearded Elvis “look alike.”
 The photo has reignited speculation that Elvis is still alive and well 40 years after it was claimed that he died of a suspected heart attack.

-The grey-haired, white-bearded elderly man is shown in the photo wearing sunglasses, a baseball cap and a black jacket.
+The grey-haired, white-bearded elderly man is shown in the photo wearing sunglasses, a baseball cap, and a black jacket.
 He stands at the back of the small crowd of fans that gathered to witness a cake-cutting ceremony held at the front lawn of the late icon’s Graceland home in Memphis, Tennessee, on Sunday, January 8, 2017.

 “The white bearded man the picture is Elvis the King.”